KeyArgo/Kaseya-VSADeployer/README.md

 # VSADeployer v1.0

-VSADeployer is an AutoHotkey utility script designed to manage, download, and install VSA software packages for different practices from a centralized location.
+VSADeployer is an AutoHotkey utility application designed to manage, download, and install VSA software packages for different practices from a centralized location.
 The tool provides an intuitive graphical user interface to interact with the features it offers, making it an essential asset for administrators managing VSA deployments across multiple practices.

 ## Features